Google Ads

 The second tool you need is Google Analytics 4.

 Since the move from Universal Analytics to Google Analytics 4 in 2023, it’s lost its status of being an essential tool.
-But it is still very useful to get an outside perspective on what’s happening in your store.
+But it is still very useful to get a different perspective on what’s happening in your store.

 There are a few things you need to get the most from its ecommerce features: